 Note – If you feel Entra app registration tedious, you can check out the PowerShell script to automate Azure app registration!

-Now, to connect to SharePoint Online with the Azure AD application from PowerShell, use the following command.
+Now, to connect PnP with app registration, use the following command.

 For example,